knjz/tester/README.md

 tester
 ======
-first test profect for the many PC
+first test project for the many PC